serieuxchat/HyvesApiLibrary/README.txt

 =============================================================================================================

+HyvesApiLibrary makes it easier to use the Hyves API in iOS projects.
+For more information on the Hyves API, see: http://www.hyves-developers.nl/documentation/data-api/home

 1. Compiling the library

    In order to compile the library, you need to get the sources of TouchJSON from github: